fi-muni/PA165/tasks/seminar01.md

   INFO: Server startup in 393 ms
 ```

-**Task 06** Create a hello world web application from IDE.
+**Task 06** Create a new hello world web application from IDE (not related to the previous console application that you have created).
 Then deploy it to your Tomcat in IDE.

 **Task 07** Clone git branch seminar01 from https://github.com/fi-muni/PA165 (use git clone and then git checkout).
 Use https git URL.
 This branch contains 2 projects. hello-java7 and hello-tom-web.
 Do not forget to checkout the branch seminar01 !
 ```